OSGeoLabBp/tutorials/english/data_processing/lessons/lidar_section.rst

 Vertical section
 ~~~~~~~~~~~~~~~~

-Python solution (vsection.py)
+Python solution 1 (vsection.py)
 -----------------------------

-Let's make the code more general finding the point in a vertical section.
+Let's make the code more general finding the points in a vertical section.
+In this solution only one line of the input file is read into the memory.

 .. code:: python